JannieI/canvas-workstation-V3/src/app/roadmap.md

     - consider a color picker, see https://alligator.io/angular/using-custom-elements/ and attempt to install fooloomanzoo web component, v2 ...
     - if BULK DELETE in quick succesion, gets http error: ERR_CONNECTION_REFUSED.
 Assume it is because json-server gets flooded, but this has to be tested with real server.
     - Google Sheets says 'All changes saved' after each change.
 Should we do the same, ie after each resize or drag-n-drop?
+    - everything must be accessable IN 3 CLICKS
+    - every form must load in LESS THAN 3 SECS
+    - consider if we need SAVE AS functionality
+    - can send as Email Attachment (in pdf or pic)
+    - can copy whole D as image - can paste somewhere, or print and put on wall
+    - verify that we cater for casual to sophisticated user
+    - make sure we can have hybrid DS - cloud and local and server in one D
+    - go through system and make sure things are done consistently

     Testing:
     --------